• Home

 📖 Recipe

-Patches of cinnamon sugar dot this slice of Snickerdoodle layer cake.
+Patches of sweet cinnamon sugar dot this perfect slice of gluten free Snickerdoodle cake.

 Snickerdoodle Cake